holoviz-dev/blog/posts/mixtral/index.md

 <img src="./images/transformers.png" width="100%" style="margin-left: auto; margin-right: auto; display: block;"></img>

 ## Build a Panel chatbot
-- We wrap the code above in a function `callback`.
+Same as what we saw in Method 1, we wrap the code above in a function `callback`, and define the `callback` in the `pn.chat.ChatInterface` function:
-- The key to building a Panel chatbot is to define `pn.chat.ChatInterface`.
-Specifically, in the `callback` method, we need to define how the chat bot responds to user message -- the `callback` function.
-- To turn a Python file or a notebook into a deployable app, simply append `.servable()` to the Panel object `chat_interface`.

 ```python
 import panel as pn